Purity and separation for oriented matroids: Main results on purity

 In particular, if $\Mcal_1\weakMap\Mcal_2$ is a rank-preserving weak map and $\Mcal_1$ is a pure oriented matroid then $\Mcal_2$ is a pure oriented matroid as well. \end{conjecture}

 We refer the reader to Section~\ref{sect:background} for the definition of a rank-preserving weak map.

-A simple corollary to Theorem~\ref{thm:purity_3d} and Proposition~\ref{prop:rk_2_cork_1} is that Conjecture~\ref{conj:weak_minors} holds when $\rk(\Mcal_1)\leq 3$, since a weak map image of a positively oriented matroid of rank $3$ is again positively oriented (see Lemma~\ref{lemma:positroids}).
+A simple corollary to Theorem~\ref{thm:purity_3d} and Proposition~\ref{prop:rk_2_cork_1} is that Conjecture~\ref{conj:weak_minors} holds when $\rk(\Mcal_1)\leq 3$, since a weak map image of a positroid of rank $3$ is again a positroid (see Lemma~\ref{lemma:positroids}).
 As an illustration to Conjecture~\ref{conj:weak_minors}, we list all pure and non-pure oriented matroids on $6$ elements of rank $4$ and corank $2$ in Figure~\ref{fig:rank_4_corank_2}.
 Using the \emph{oriented matroid database}~\cite{Finschi}, we have also computationally verified Conjecture~\ref{conj:weak_minors} for all oriented matroids with at most $8$ elements.

 In Proposition~\ref{prop:if_pure_then_minors_are_pure}, we prove one part of Conjecture~\ref{conj:weak_minors}, namely, that a minor of a pure oriented matroid is again pure.